 In this webinar, we will see how the application of male-centric concussion research findings to females in sports disregards their unique physiological characteristics, posing a significant issue.
 Females exhibit distinct anatomical differences in the cervical spine, axonal variances in the brain, and hormonal profile changes that can impact brain injury occurrence and outcomes.
 Recent findings report both sex and gender differences to influence brain injury incidence, management, and recovery.
 A combination of neck strength screening, video analysis, and head impact telemetry, have enabled a deeper understanding of head impact biomechanics in university female rugby players.
 This research serves as a foundation for developing tailored training strategies that effectively minimise the risk of brain injuries in this population.

-Registration - PINK Concussion
+Recording - PINK Concussion Webinar

 Customized Settings for Outcome Oriented Brain Injury Rehabilitation and Systems of Service Delivery